yjiangnan/rosely/README.md

 ## Installation
+### Option 1
+Install as a normal python package:

+    python setup.py install

+or,

+    python3 setup.py install

+### Option 2
+Use it locally and add path to search directory.
+This is helpful if you want to modify it.
 Simply copy the folder in any directory.
 When using, add the directory to the path.
 For example, I have `rosely` under `rudolphLab/scripts` folder, the following codes imports all methods in `rosely`:

     import sys
     if 'rudolphLab/scripts' not in sys.path: sys.path.insert(0, '/Users/jiangnan/Documents/rudolphLab/scripts')
     from rosely import *

+### Dependencies
 Importantly, ascertained t-test in rosely depends on a specific version of pyloess https://github.com/jcrotinger/pyloess for python3 support.

 Additionally, `rosely` depends on the following python packages: